SouthbankSoftware/provenlogs/README.md

 ## Usage

+There is a [Medium blog post](https://medium.com/provendb/prove-logs-on-blockchain-with-go-and-provendb-ca53d8a907e1) describing ProvenLogs in greater detail.
+The following are quick start guides.

 ### Run ProvenLogs Service

 You can run `provenlogs` to continuously prove the logs from an app.
 Currently, [Zap](https://github.com/uber-go/zap) production log format is supported.